 Some children suffer from more than one form of malnutrition - such as stunting and overweight or stunting and wasting.
 There are currently no joint global or regional estimates for these combined conditions.
-GLOBAL OVERVIEW

-Malnutrition rates remain alarming: stunting is declining too slowly while wasting still impacts the lives of far too many young children

-2000 2005 2010 2015 2018 Number (millions) of stunted, overweight and wasted children under 5, global, 2000-2018 Percentage of stunted, overweight and wasted children under 5, global, 2000-2018 Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2019 edition.
-See Notes on Data on page 14 on why only one time point is presented for wasting on the graphs above. ‡ The total number of wasted children under 5 is 49.48 million; this becomes 49 million when rounded to the nearest integer (as on the cover page), and 49.5 million when rounded to the nearest tenth.
+GLOBAL OVERVIEW Malnutrition rates remain alarming.
+Stunting is declining too slowly while wasting still impacts the lives of far too many young children stunting wasting overweight 95% confidence interval 200 160 120 Number (millions) 80 40 38.3 36.8 34.1 31.5 30.3 0 2015 2000 2005 2010 2019 Percentage of stunted, overweight and wasted children under 5, global, 2000-2019 Number (millions) of stunted, overweight and wasted children under 5, global, 2000-2019 Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2020 edition.
+See Notes on Data on page 14 on why only one time point is presented for wasting on the graphs above.
 Africa and Asia bear the greatest share of all forms of malnutrition

-In 2018, more than half of all stunted children under 5 lived in Asia and more than one third lived in Africa.
+In 2019, more than half of all stunted children under 5 lived in Asia and two out of five lived in Africa.